sheepolata/WorldInConflictSim/README.md

 ### 12/04/2021

+Added Forest location archetype and did some balancing

 All communities now start with 100 pop (instead of a random percentage of max pop).

 Add small dirt roads from location to each of its landmark.